waynesun09/reportportal-openshift/README.md

     rabbitmq_volume_size: 8Gi
     load_definition: "{{ lookup('template', 'load-definition.json') | to_json | string | b64encode }}"

-If deploy_rabbimq is True, RabbitMQ service will also be deployed in current project namespace and don't need update the following default values.
+If deploy_rabbimq is `True`, RabbitMQ service will also be deployed in current project namespace and don't need update the following default values.

 RabbitMQ service default values: